Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Results

 \subsection{Comparison with Reference Methods}

-From the experiments in Sections \ref{superb_exp} and \ref{single_layer_exp}, we observe that the characteristic-specific weights identified through weighted-sum analysis provide a valuable reference for selecting parameters for emotion and speaker adaptation of codec language TTS model.
-In this section, we compare our proposed method with eight fine-tuning strategies: full fine-tuning, LoRA fine-tuning (with trainable parameters matched to our partial fine-tuning), fine-tuning the first half of the Transformer, fine-tuning the second half of the Transformer, fine-tuning the shallowest two layers of the Transformer, fine-tuning the deepest two layers of the Transformer, fine-tuning the two layers with the highest characteristic-specific weights, and fine-tuning the two layers with the lowest characteristic-specific weights.
+From the experiments in Section \ref{superb_exp}, we observe that the characteristic-specific weights identified through weighted-sum analysis provide a valuable reference for selecting parameters for emotion and speaker adaptation of codec language TTS models.
+In this section, we compare our proposed method with eight fine-tuning strategies across the four models: full fine-tuning, LoRA fine-tuning (with trainable parameters matched to our partial fine-tuning), fine-tuning the first half of the Transformer, fine-tuning the second half of the Transformer, fine-tuning the shallowest two layers of the Transformer, fine-tuning the deepest two layers of the Transformer, fine-tuning the two layers with the highest characteristic-specific weights, and fine-tuning the two layers with the lowest characteristic-specific weights.
 The experimental results are presented in Table~\ref{tab:results}.